 - Cost is more than sewn interlining.

-Fusible Interlining ©Textile Pad |
+Fusible Interlining © Textile Pad |

-Required Properties of Fusible Interlining
+Required Properties of Fusible Interlinings

 - The fusing temperature should be in the perfect range.
 The usual maximum temperature is 170℃ and the common temperature is 150℃.